+At first, I write free compositions because it's easier.
 Often these are disjointed texts, made up of elements not connected with each other, just loose sentences that I use to hang new, just seen/just heard words and grammatical phrases on.
 From the teacher's corrections I verify whether I grasped their meanings and functions properly.
-When I reach a higher level of knowledge I begin to translate.
-At this stage, an already given text compels me to give up using well-practiced formulas and rely on my translator's discipline, which involves strategies I am not so certain of.
+When I reach a higher level of knowledge, I begin to translate.
+At this stage, an already given text compels me to give up using well-practiced formulas and, under the pressure of translating discipline, employ others that I am not so certain of.

 Uncorrected mistakes are very perilous!
 If one keeps repeating wrong formulas, they take root in the mind and one will be inclined to accept them as authentic.
 Written translations pinpoint one's errors ruthlessly, while a listening ear might be prone to just glossing over them.
-I know this from my own translations being "corrected."

-For years I chaperoned Chinese guests in Budapest.
+I spent years chaperoning Chinese guests in Budapest.
 Heroes' Square would never be left out of the sightseeing program.
-In the course of these tours, I must have repeated about 50 times that the wreaths nestling against each other at the center of the square were adorning the grave of the Unknown Soldier (not "hero" as referred to in the square's name).
+In the course of these tours, I must have repeated about 50 times that the wreaths nestling against each other at the center of the square were adorning the grave of the Unknown Soldier.
 I translated the expression verbatim.
-No one ever corrected me; guests are not language teachers.
+No one ever corrected me: guests are not language teachers.
 Soon I was given the task of translating a Hungarian tourist brochure into Chinese.